What do you need for teacher training?

 GCSE or equivalent in Science at grade C /4 or above

 We are able to accept a broad range and type of qualification, as long as it meets the government recognised equivalency.
-If all or part of your qualifications are from outside the UK, you can check if they are eligible using the NARIC service.
+If all or part of your qualifications are from outside the UK, you can check if they are eligible using the ECCTIS service.

 PERSONAL SKILLS AND QUALITIES